-The Caldecott Foundation has been committed to providing outstanding childcare for over 100 years.
+The Caldecott Foundation has been committed to providing outstanding childcare for more than a hundred years.
 We recognise that caring for children who have experienced extreme trauma in their young lives is a challenging and complex task.
 The basis of our approach is the creation of a secure base for each child which we achieve through our relational model of care.

 For us this work begins with the key worker.
 We believe it is important for the child to initially build a safe, secure, trusting relationship with one individual rather than expecting them to manage multiple relationships as soon as they arrive.
 Indeed the key worker plays a crucial role for our children and young people throughout their placement and beyond.